 The Farmers Plight

-Whether crop circles are caused by hoaxers, natural phenomenon, or Extraterrestrial origins, farmers cannot be blamed for destroying them.
+Whether crop circles are caused by hoaxers, natural phenomenon, or are Extraterrestrial in origin, farmers cannot be blamed for destroying them.
 Most farmers will still harvest the fields, after they’ve been “crop circled,” but there are times when the crop is destroyed or beyond salvageable.
 Many crop circles are massive in size, and in rare cases the crop is rendered useless by abnormally contaminated stalks damaged by the formation.
-One of the most classic crop circles known as “The basket,” was destroyed by a farmer.
-In Bishop Cannings, an hour and a half after the circles discovery farmer Norton mowed it down, destroying it forever.
+Most farmers are frustrated by the damage to the crops and grain.
+One of the most classic crop circles known as “The basket,” was destroyed by a farmer in Bishop Cannings, an hour and a half after the circles discovery farmer Norton mowed it down, destroying it forever.
 “What is taking place in the fields is pure vandalism,” he shouted.
 The fascinated onlookers were horrified by the destruction.
-Farmers of the fields call “cropies,” “trespassers”.
-Most farmers are frustrated by the damage to the crops and grain.
+Farmers of the fields call “cropies,” “trespassers."

 The crop circles leave us with more questions than answers.
 The reasons for their purpose are still speculation, from pranks, to elaborate art, to the belief that they’re encoded messages provided to mankind.
-Very few circles, or better said crop formation, are void of any circular shape.
+Very few circles, or better said crop formations, are void of any circular shape.
 Giant triangles or intricate patterns without curves or circles have also been found imprinted in the crops.
 Every crop circle season will present us with a new design, with something more elaborate.
-One thing that can’t be disputed is that the crop circles are not going anywhere anytime soon.
-The question remains who or what is making these “odd” symbols.
+One thing that can’t be disputed is that the crop circles are not going anywhere.
+The question remains who or what is making these “odd” symbols?
 Crop circles will continue to mystify.

 History’s Mysteries: Crop Circle Controversy - 2011 Documentary